How to open a GP surgery

 If you’re going to be practising on your own, without any partners, you might decide to set up as a sole trader – also known as a ‘single-handed GP’.

 If you prefer the flexibility of working by yourself, this could be a good option, but bear in mind that it means you’ll be solely responsible for providing appropriate premises, bookkeeping, and if you decide to take on staff, managing them and meeting your obligations as an employer.
+Additionally, maintaining a separate business bank account is crucial for managing your finances effectively.

 There’s been a downward trend in the number of single-handed GPs in recent years, which nearly halved between 2002 and 2013.